Masala Gur Recipe

 Puffed edible gum.

-Note – Never fry the nuts and seeds on high heat.
-They will burn from the outside and not get crispy from the inside.
-Also, keep in consideration that they will continue to brown from the residual heat, so take the pan off the heat once the nuts and seeds are lightly brown in color.
+Note: Never fry nuts and seeds on high heat.
+They will burn from the outside but not become crispy on the inside.
+Also, keep in mind that they will continue to brown from the residual heat, so remove the pan from the heat once the nuts and seeds are lightly brown in color.

 Dried nuts and seeds to the hot ghee.